whitem24/courses/eth-101/lesson-eth-10.md

 }
 ```

-In `line 1` we're calling our constructor then right after the ERC20 constructor which requires the name of our token and it's ticker symbol.
+In `line 1` we're calling our ERC20 constructor which requires the name of our token and its ticker symbol as its parameters.
 Then in `line 2` we're pulling the [_mint](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol#L252) function from the ERC20 library which lets us mint our token and transfer it to ourselves via `msg.sender`.

- In this case we're minting 1000 tokens but notice we using `decimal()` .
-This function allows us to create fractional amounts of our currency in this case 18 decimal places just like wei. `decimal()` actually just returns the number 18, you can see that [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol#L87).
-Alternatively we could have just written ` 1000 * 10**18` but why not get a little fancy 🙂 Then finally we set up an emitter to log our action to the blockchain.
+ In this case we're minting 1000 tokens but notice that we are using `decimal()` .
+This function allows us to create fractional amounts of our currency, in this case 18 decimal places just like wei. `decimal()` actually just returns the number 18, you can see that [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol#L87).
+Alternatively, we could have just written ` 1000 * 10**18` but why not get a little fancy 🙂 Then finally we set up an emitter to log our action to the blockchain.

 ```solidity
 function mint(address to, uint256 amount) public onlyOwner {